codeburl/watson-to-sheets/README.md

 # watson-to-sheets
-Connect IBM’s powerful Watson APIs to your Google Sheets to get analysis results right inside your spreadsheet.
+Connect your Google Sheets with IBM’s powerful Watson APIs to get powerful machine learning and analysis inside your spreadsheet without writing any code.

 This project adds a new (custom) menu to any Google Sheet that reads data and settings from your spreadsheet and sends it to the Watson APIs.
 The menu is powered by Google Apps Script (included in this repository), but does not require any coding.